FireFather/fire/docs/README.md

 ## new
 - complete & detailed comments
 - lean & mean codebase size optimizations
+- source code footprint is now 208 KB (including comments = 282 KB)
 - syzygy TBs have been removed (as NNUE evaluation becomes stronger TB's become less valuable)
 - MCTS search has been removed
-- source code footprint 208 KB (including comments = 282 KB)
-- and the source code has been reformatted via Google style guidelines
+- the source code has been reformatted via Google style guidelines
 - updated binaries available in /src directory (no change to the NNUE file)

 ## uci options